six-two/mkdocs-backlinks-section-plugin/README.md

 With [mkdocs-backlinks](https://github.com/danodic-dev/mkdocs-backlinks) you can specify exactly where and how you want to have your backlinks shown, but at the cost of having to potentially alter your template files.

-With my plugin you just need to add the plugin to your `mkdocs.yml`, but the backlinks can only be added as a section at the bottom of each page.
+With my plugin you can just add it to your `mkdocs.yml` without any theme changes.
+But it can also work the same way as `mkdocs-backlinks`, so that you have full control over the output.

 ### mkdocs-publisher